-If you earn a good living but still find yourself in debt, Chapter 13 may be the option for you.
-Also known as the wage earner’s plan, Chapter 13 offers debt consolidation or reorganization for homeowners that earn a steady income but are facing a large debt burden.
+If you earn a good living but still find yourself in debt, filing for Chapter 13 bankruptcy may be the option for you.
+Also known as the wage earner’s plan, Chapter 13 offers debt consolidation or reorganization for homeowners who earn a steady income but face a large debt burden.

-Chapter 13 bankruptcy is suitable for people trying to avoid foreclosure or who have multiple properties, or those who do not want to simply walk away from their obligations.
-If you have a full-time job, own your home or other assets, or are upside down on a second mortgage, Chapter 13 bankruptcy may be a good opportunity for you to regain control of your finances.
+Chapter 13 bankruptcy is suited for people trying to avoid foreclosure or who have multiple properties.
+It’s also a good option for those who don’t want to simply walk away from their obligations.
+If you have a full-time job, own your home or other assets, or are upside down on a second mortgage, Chapter 13 bankruptcy may be a good opportunity to regain control of your finances.

-Take advantage of the experience afforded by Oaktree Law to file for bankruptcy on your behalf and protect your legal rights as a consumer.
+Take advantage of the experience afforded by OakTree Law to file for bankruptcy on your behalf and protect your legal rights as a consumer.
 Our firm is rated A+ by the Better Business Bureau—meaning you can trust we will always work with your best interests in mind.
-Speak with our Los Angeles bankruptcy lawyers right away for counsel.
+Speak with our Los Angeles Chapter 13 bankruptcy lawyers right away for counsel.

-Unlike Chapter 7 bankruptcy, in which debts are completely forgiven for those who are unable to repay them, Chapter 13 bankruptcy protection is only available to individuals who qualify based on regular earnings and an ability to repay debts on a regular payment plan.
+Chapter 7 bankruptcy completely forgives debts for those unable to repay them.
+However, Chapter 13 bankruptcy protection is only available to individuals who qualify based on regular earnings and their ability to repay debts over time.
 By reorganizing your debt into a practical repayment plan, all collection efforts against you will halt and all property will be secured as long as you continue to make the required payments.

 There are many benefits to filing for Chapter 13 bankruptcy protection, including:

 - An automatic stay will be issued, immediately stopping all collection efforts against you